ssokolow/quicktile/docs/authors/index.rst

     bug in some builds of GTK as well as a ``gi.require_version`` that is only necessary on some systems.

+`Gui Ambros`_
+    Identified the solution for a misalignment that occurs on HiDPI screens.

 `Gustavo J A M Carneiro`_ and `Filip Van Raemdonck`_
     Created the ``gtkexcepthook`` module in `the form I started from
     <https://gist.github.com/sysfs/f0fce1fd90ddede02701fd5fcaee3304>`_.